SeasideSt/Seaside/repository/Javascript-Core.package/JSJavascriptEncoder.class/README.md

-I am an encoder for JSON format.
+I am an encoder for strings in Javascript nested in html documents.